premoza/.github/profile/README.md

-# Why Solana and Starknet
+# Why Solana Blockchain

-We are building our real estate e-commerce platform on both Starknet and Solana to leverage the unique strengths of each blockchain.
-Starknet offers the security and scalability of Ethereum through ZK-Rollups, ensuring that high-value real estate transactions are secure and cost-effective.
-Solana, with its high throughput and low transaction fees, allows us to provide a seamless, fast, and affordable user experience for real-time interactions and payments.
-By utilizing both blockchains, we can create a platform that combines the best of decentralization, security, scalability, and performance for our users.
+We are building our real estate e-commerce platform on Solana to leverage the unique strengths of each blockchain.Solana, with its high throughput and low transaction fees, allows us to provide a seamless, fast, and affordable user experience for real-time interactions and payments.
+By utilizing the blockchain, we can create a platform that combines the best of decentralization, security, scalability, and performance for our users.